eightsmile/cfa/cfa level III/Alternatives/Alternatives.md

 bottom up

+- Typically take a **bottom-up** approach   short的全是bottom-up
+- **Activist short selling** 在short后出报告
   - Look for poorly managed and overvalued companies 如 浑水
-- Activist short selling 在short后出报告
+  - Activist short-selling funds take short positions and publicly share their negative fundamental views.
-- Typically take a **bottom-up** approach   short的全是bottom-up

 - the stock’s **high short-interest ratio** and **high cost to borrow** (“on special”) are very concerning.
 Both factors suggest significant potential that a dangerous **short-squeeze situation**.
 - **Dedicated short-selling** funds take **only** short positions.
-- **Short-biased** hedge fund focues on good short-side stock picking.
+- **Short-biased** hedge fund focus on good short-side stock picking.
-- Activist short-selling funds take short positions and publicly share their negative fundamental views.
+  - Short-biased strategies are expected to **provide some measure of alpha in addition to lowering a portfolio’s overall equity beta**.

 ##### Equity Market Neutral (EMN)